A History of First Unitarian

-After a time, however, rumors began to circulate of Brooks’s engaging in conduct unsuitable for a minister.
-When some of the rumors were revealed to be true, Brooks was asked to resign, which he refused to do.
+After a time, however, rumors began to circulate of Walker’s engaging in conduct unsuitable for a minister.
+When some of the rumors were revealed to be true, Rev. Walker was asked to resign, which he refused to do.
 In February 1974 the congregation, expressing both sorrow and disillusionment, voted to terminate his services.
 The assistant minister, the Rev. Randolph Becker, became acting minister until the Rev. Chadbourne Spring was hired as interim minister in January 1975.
 Spring’s diplomatic manner and charm helped to soothe the troubled congregation.

 A preaching ministry

 In September 1975, the Rev. Thomas E. Ahlburn began the difficult task of ministering to a congregation still in distress.
 By the end of that first church year, the situation had improved immensely.
 Affable and fun-loving, Tom soon endeared himself to many.
 His lively pulpit presence and absorbing, thought-provoking, often humorous, often poetic sermons – or “talks” as he preferred to call them – drew back former attendees and attracted many new ones.
 His preaching remained fresh, insightful, quirky, and challenging throughout his twenty-five-year ministry.